istana/libnss-maria/README.md

 - fix bug with too many users in a group - not a bug, just buffer is too small (1k) for all group members and glibc won't retry with a larger one
 - code quality analyzer in addition to strict compiler checks
 - more unit tests
-- figure how to run integration test in Docker without random errors

 ## Build && Test in Vagrant